gnu-octave/octave-doctest/README.rst

     % ??? nevermind

     -------------
-    TAP version 13
-    1..2
-    ok 1 - "not_a_real_function(42)"
+    errors: 1 ERRORS
-    not ok 2 - "disp('if at first you don''t succeed...'); error('nevermind')"
+      >> disp('if at first you don''t succeed...'); error('nevermind')
          expected: if at first you don't succeed... ??? nevermind got     : ??? nevermind

 Limitations
 -----------